Jesse Aarons Jr.

 - Tomboy and Girly Girl: The Tomboy to May Belle's Girly Girl.

 - Tomboy with a Girly Streak: While still a tomboy, the 2007 version shows Leslie has no problem wearing a dress and she mentions owning Barbie dolls.

 May Belle Aarons

-- Annoying Younger Sibling: She can be this to Jesse
+- Annoying Younger Sibling: She can be this to her older siblings, especially Jess.

 - Big Brother Worship: Can also be seen as this to Jesse.